selsamman/proxily/README.md

 }
 ```
 ## Memoization
-Memoization which reduces costly recalculations based on your state by saving the result and only re-running the calculation when dependent state is changed.
+Memoization reduces costly recalculations of computed values based on your state by saving the result and only re-running the calculation when dependent state is changed.
 Both getters (akin to selectors) and functions with arguments are supported:  You need only annotate an object function with **memoizeObject** and **memoizeClass**.
 ```
 const state = {
     counters: [counter1, counter2],